 The Experiment: Very Old Mice

 The researchers recruited mice aged 27 months, biologically equivalent to human 70+.
 They gave them Fisetin in cycles of "treatment-pause-treatment" for several weeks, compared to a control group without treatment.
+The study was published in the scientific journal Aging Cell in 2026 (an early preprint version was uploaded online in August 2025).

 Results in Blood Vessels